30040482/Linux-on-ChromeOS/README.md

 Enjoy AI on ChromeOS

-Don't forget to check out 'Eduke-on-ChromeOS' to install a videogame for ChromeOS!
+Don't forget to check out 'Eduke-on-ChromeOS' to install a retro videogame on ChromeOS!